2 Helpful / 0 Not

 -It doesn't appear to get super frequent maintenance.
 The hole locations are only changed every couple of months or so.

 -There's a big field next to #1.
-If the church owns this property, they could add 3 holes there and make it a legit 18-hole course.
+If the church owns this property, they could add 3 holes there and make it an 18-hole course.

 -Overall it's a decent course, nothing special, but fine.
-I play it frequently only because it is convenient.
+I play it frequently and enjoy it.

 1 of 2 people found this review helpful.